mnlipp/osgi-getting-started/ConfigurationAdmin.md

 [`updated`](https://docs.osgi.org/javadoc/osgi.cmpn/7.0.0/org/osgi/service/cm/ManagedServiceFactory.html#updated-java.lang.String-java.util.Dictionary-)
 called.
-This method must then create an instance if a component with the (instance) PID passed to this method does not exist yet, or update an existing component -- whatever the meaning of an "update" means with respect to the components managed[^usuallyForward].
+This method must then create an instance if a component with the (instance) PID passed to this method does not exist yet, or update an existing component -- whatever "update" means with respect to the components managed[^usuallyForward].

 [^misnomer]: To me, this sounds like a misnomer.
 What you get here is